-- Quiz - 1.
-What is the benefit of DMA compared with the Interrupt-only?
-What is the benefit of the DMA compared with PIO? - 2.
-Discuss the differences between a character device driver and block device driver (at least two differences) - (Bonus) What is the command for loading a module (dynamic loadable module) in Linux? - ✓ Due: until 6 PM Friday of this week (30th, April)
+- ✓ 1.
+Discuss the merit/demerit of interrupt, compared with polling.
+What is the additional merit when we use DMA with interrupt? - ✓ 2.
+Discuss the differences between a character device driver and block device driver (at least two differences) - ✓ (Bonus) What is the command for loading a module (dynamic loadable module) in Linux? - ✓ Due: until 6 PM Friday of this week (6th, May)